Docs Frameworks

 OpenClaw

-Shape: inverted-control / approval-native.
-The before_tool_call
+Shape: vote / approval-native.
+The before_tool_call hook runs the

 first framework where KIFF’s middle outcome, approval_required, maps

-onto a native human-in-the-loop primitive rather than collapsing to
+onto a native human-in-the-loop primitive (OpenClaw pauses the run

 Why OpenClaw matters